stevinz/extrude/README.md

 # Extrude

+Extrudes an image into an 3D model in c++.
+Sample VS Code project that uses the single file sokol libraries for rendering the extruded model.

 asm.js.wasm live demo: https://stevinz.github.io/extrude-html5/

-Function to extract an outline from an image with an alpha channel and turn the resulting outline into an extruded 3D model.
-Sample VS Code project that uses the single file sokol libraries for rendering the extruded model.

 ## How it works:

 TODO

-## Thanks to these libraries used for helping extrusion:
+## Thanks to these libraries used during extrusion:

 - Delaunator: https://github.com/delfrrr/delaunator-cpp
 - Handmade-Math: https://github.com/StrangeZak/Handmade-Math